celestialking659/Discord-Gift-Bot/README.md

 # Discord Scripts
 Education purposes only

 Well this is a small collection of discord scripts.
+If you would like to contribute make an issue

 # Using Discord Gift Generator